Your Sinclair: Reviews

 Your Sinclairs reviewing system varied throughout the magazine's life.
 During the Your Spectrum era, game reviews were confined to the Spectrum Soft section, later called Joystick Jury.
 Games were reviewed by a panel of reviewers and given a mark out of 10.
 In practice this was a score out of 9, since no game ever received a perfect 10, on the rationale that a better game could come along at a later date.
-After the name change to Joystick Jury, games were judged by each individual reviewer to be either a 'hit' or a 'miss' (in the manner of television show Juke Box Jury, after which it was named).
+After the name change to Joystick Jury, games were judged by each individual reviewer out of five and also as a 'hit' or a 'miss' (in the manner of television show Juke Box Jury, after which it was named).
 The hit and miss system was abandoned with Issue 19, and with the transition to Your Sinclair, the review section was renamed Screen Shots.
-In Screen Shots, games were still rated out of ten, but they were also given separate ratings for graphics, playability, value for money and addictiveness.
+In Screen Shots, games were rated out of ten, but they were also given separate ratings for graphics, playability, value for money and addictiveness.
 They were also now reviewed by individual writers, rather than a panel.

 In 1988, Joystick Jury was superseded by Joystick Jugglers, and the familiar cartoons of reviewers were introduced.
 Screen Shots was removed as a self-contained section in 1989, and reviews began to appear throughout the magazine, generally with the bigger games being reviewed towards the front.
 Budget games had their own section, Bargain Basement (later replaced with Replay when it was felt that original budget games should be reviewed alongside full price games).
 The magazine also began using a rating out of 100, rather than ten, when reviewing games.
 However, this was referred to as a 'degree scale' rather than a percentage scale, with a graphic of a thermometer representing the rating; the higher the rating, the "hotter" the game.
 Reviewer Jon Pillar embraced both extremes of the review scale, giving Count Duckula 2 a mere 9˚ and Mercenary 99˚.
 The final change in review style came in late 1992 when the various ratings for addictiveness, graphics, and so forth were replaced by a summary of the game's good and bad points, with an overall mark (now as a percentage) below that.